Subtly flavored, charred to perfection and swimming in a concoction of deliciousness, these roasted Italian peppers are a treat for your taste buds!

-Cut the peppers in half lengthwise.
-Place them on a baking sheet with some thyme and garlic and bake for 20-30 minutes.
+Wash and dry the peppers.
+Cut the peppers in half lengthwise and place them on a baking sheet with some thyme and garlic and bake for 20-30 minutes.

 Allow the peppers to cool down and remove the charred skin as much as you can.
-Cut into strips.
+Once the peppers are cool enough, cut the peppers into strips.

 Add them to a bowl or a glass jar with the rest of the ingredients and set aside for a few hours.

-Refrigerate for up to a day and use whenever needed!
+Refrigerate the jarred peppers for up to a day and use whenever needed!

 Substitutions & Variations

 - This recipe calls for the use of a simple vinaigrette of Italian herbs and spices, honey and some vinegar.
 If you want, you can just choose to marinate the sweet peppers in olive oil and the herbs.

 - If you don't have vinegar but still want to lend a bit of a tangy flavor to these roasted peppers, some lemon juice can do the trick.